 Pipe Caps and Plugs are pipe fittings that are used to close the piping ends.
 They cover the piping ends and provide a tight seal.
 They are widely used in pipe dead ends or at future connections.

 Bushings as pipe fittings combine different pipe sizes together.
 They decrease the larger size to the size of the smaller pipe.
 In comparison to a union or coupling, Bushings occupy very little space.

 Long Radius Bend

-Long radius pipe bends are used in fluid transportation pipelines requiring pigging.
-Such pipe fittings has very less pressure drop and smooth flow due to their long radius and smooth direction change.
-Common long radius pipe bends are 3D and 5D Pipe bends where D is the pipe size.
+Long-radius pipe bends are used in fluid transportation pipelines requiring pigging.
+Such pipe fittings have very less pressure drop and smooth flow due to their long radius and smooth direction change.
+Common long-radius pipe bends are 3D and 5D Pipe bends where D is the pipe size.

 Depending on the use of pipe fitting, they can be classified as follows:

 - Pipe fitting types to extend or terminate pipe runs

 - Pipe fitting types to connect two or more pipes